Sanket-3-T/GitHubDemo/README.md

 # GitHubDemo
-Repostory for understanding the git hub and performing expermients Author - Sanket Kharche
+Repostory for understanding the git hub and performing expermients <br>
+Author - Sanket Kharche